ucsb-seclab/harden-HBFA/README.md

-Both, the *language* (operators, expressions, declarations, specifiers, e.g. `if`, `while`, `+`, `&&`, `unsigned`, `char`, `struct` ...) and the *library* (functions, parameters, structures, macros, e.g. `NDEBUG`, `CLOCKS_PER_SEC`, `raise()`, `scanf()`, `struct lconv`, `struct tm`, `errno` ...) are specified in this document (chapters 6 and 7) and are obligatory for an implementation that claims to meet the standard.
+Both, the *language* (operators, expressions, declarations, specifiers, e.g. `if`, `while`, `+`, `&&`, `unsigned`, `char`, `struct` ...) and the *library* (functions, parameters, structures, macros, e.g. `NDEBUG`, `CLOCKS_PER_SEC`, `raise()`, `scanf()`, `struct lconv`, `struct tm`, `errno` ...) are specified in this document (chapters 6 and 7) and are mandatory for an implementation that claims to meet the standard.

 In a particular C compiler / C library implementation both are completely coordinated to each other.